 Bunny: Wait, you mean to tell me that you summoned me here— three days before Easter— because of your belly?

 And when the Man in the Moon confirms that it is Pitch, and Bunny says as much, North gives his belly a 'What did I tell you?' pat.
+Not only that, Tooth's fairies immediately zoom to his belly.

 After Sandman comes back, he lays the smackdown on Pitch, eventually knocking him out with his dreamsand bullwhips.
 And what does Pitch dream about?
 Pretty little butterflies.